-A ‘One Tree Hill’ Reboot Is Unlikely For This One Major Reason, According To Bethany Joy Lenz
+Why A 'One Tree Hill' Reboot Isn't Guaranteed, According To Bethany Joy Lenz

 Could a return to Tree Hill be on the horizon amid TV’s reboot renaissance?
 Bethany Joy Lenz opened up about how a One Tree Hill reboot could happen.
 On Monday, Aug.
 12, Lenz, who depicted Haley James Scott in the 2003 WB drama, appeared on One Tree Hill co-star Jana Kramer’s podcast Whine Down with Jana Kramer to discuss the possibility.
 Amid the revivals of Gossip Girl and Beverly Hills, 90210, Lenz said that perhaps One Tree Hill shouldn’t be rebooted due to one major issue: the potential compensation of its series creator Mark Schwahn, who was accused of sexual harassment by many of the show's cast members in 2017.

 “None of [the compensation] would have to go to the showrunner," Lenz told Kramer of how a One Tree Hill reboot could happen.
 "The problem is the creator of the show, on any incarnation of the show... that's a big issue.
 And I think that would be the big thing standing in the way.
 Unless, he was willing to donate it all or something."

 One Tree Hill ran on the WB (later known as the CW) for nine seasons between 2003 and 2012.
 The series propelled stars such as Bush and Murray into wider fame.
 In November 2017, TV writer Audrey Wauchope and 18 members of the show's cast and crew publicly accused Schwahn of sexual harassment via Twitter and an open letter.